apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Celebrities Attend Rande Gerber and Cindy Crawford’s Annual Casamigos Halloween Party in L.A.**
+**Gaza sees heaviest night of Israeli bombardment since start of war**

-You can read more about it [here](https://people.com/stars-attend-rande-gerber-cindy-crawford-annual-halloween-party-photos-8384035).
+You can read more about it [here](https://www.bbc.com/news/world-middle-east-67248320).

 ## Requirements
 - Python 3.8